dangmoody/HLML/README.md

 1. Go to the [releases](https://github.com/dangmoody/HLML/releases) page and download the latest version.
 2. Unzip the header files into your project (you can use either the C or C++ files, or both).
-3. **OPTIONAL:** Run ```hlm-gen-tests.exe``` (you shouldn't need to have a reason to run this and everything 'should just work', but you never know...).
-4. Done!
+3. Done!

 Usage
 =====
 Include ```hlml.h```.

-For more detailed documentation on how to use HLML's experimental SSE functionality, please refer to [the SSE document](https://github.com/dangmoody/HLML/blob/simd/doc/SSE.md).
+For more detailed documentation on how to use HLML's experimental SSE functionality, please refer to [the SSE document](https://github.com/dangmoody/HLML/doc/SSE.md).

 Code Examples